federicobozzini/coursera-ml-foundations/README.md

 # coursera-ml-foundations
-Exercises for the [ml-foundations course](https://www.coursera.org/learn/ml-foundations) on coursera
+Exercises for the course [Machine Learning Foundations: A Case Study Approach](https://www.coursera.org/learn/ml-foundations) on coursera